FI-modules and stability for representations of symmetric groups: FI-modules: basic properties

-\para{Notational conventions} Fix a commutative ring $k$.
+Fix a commutative ring $k$.
 The case when $k$ is a field will be foremost in our minds, and our notation is chosen accordingly.
-For example, by a \emph{representation over $k$ of a group $G$} we mean a $k$-module $V$ together with an action of $G$ on $V$ by $k$-module automorphisms, or, in other words, a module for the group ring $kG$.
-By the \emph{dual representation} $V^*$ we mean the $k$-module $\Hom_k(V,k)$ together with its induced $G$-action (we will mainly use this notion when $k$ is a field).
-Given a finite group $G$ with subgroup $H$, if $V$ is a representation of $H$ we write $\Ind_H^G V$ for the ``induced representation'' $V \otimes_{kH} kG$.
-Given two groups $G$ and $H$, if $V$ is a representation of $G$, then $V\boxtimes k$ denotes the same $k$-module $V$, interpreted as a representation of $G\times H$ on which $H$ acts trivially.
+For example, by a \emph{representation over $k$ of a group $G$} we mean a $k$-module $V$ together with an action of $G$ on $V$ by $k$-module automorphisms, i.e.\ a $kG$-module.
+The \emph{dual representation} $V^*$ is the $k$-module $\Hom_k(V,k)$ together with its induced $G$-action.

+Given two groups $G$ and $H$, if $V$ is a representation of $G$, then we denote by $V\boxtimes k$ the same $k$-module $V$ interpreted as a representation of $G\times H$ on which $H$ acts trivially.
+All tensor products are taken over $k$ unless otherwise specified.

+\para{FI-modules} Recall from Definition~\ref{def:fimod} that $\FI$ denotes the category whose objects are \textbf{f}inite sets and whose morphisms from $S$ to $T$ are \textbf{i}njections $S\into T$.
+We will later consider three other categories with the same objects: $\FB$ will denote the category whose morphisms from $S$ to $T$ are the bijections $S\xrightarrow{\approx}T$; $\coFI$ will denote the opposite category $\FI^{\text{op}}$, whose morphisms from $S$ to $T$ are the injections $T\into S$; and $\FIsharp$ will denote the category whose morphisms from $S$ to $T$ are the \emph{partial injections} from $S$ to $T$ (see \S\ref{ss:fisharp} for details).